 Egypt confirms 33 new cases of coronavirus on Nile cruise ship

-Egypt confirmed on Saturday 33 new cases of coronavirus on a cruise ship on the River Nile that officials said the previous day had been struck by the virus, the health minister said.
+Egypt confirmed 33 new cases of coronavirus on Saturday on a River Nile cruise ship.

-None of the cases were showing symptoms of the illness, Health Minister Hala Zayed told reporters.
+None of the new cases were showing symptoms of the virus, Health Minister Hala Zayed told reporters.
+Of 12 suspected cases among the crew announced on Friday, 11 tested negative, she said, but would nevertheless be quarantined for two weeks.
+Tourism is a key sector in Egypt's economy and an important source of foreign exchange.
+It has recently recovered after years of disruption after Egypt's 2011 uprising.

+The ship arrived in the southern Egyptian city of Luxor on Thursday from Aswan, further upstream, and was towed to a position outside the city and placed under quarantine, state media reported.
+The first cases emerged after a Taiwanese-American woman who had been on the cruise tested positive for the coronavirus upon her return home.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)